 This section initially provided guidelines for the evaluation of patients for fragile X syndrome using the cytogenetic expression of the Xq27.3 (FRAXA) fragile site.
-Such chromosome testing has been replaced by molecular genetic DNA evaluation of the FMR1 locus, and specific College recommendations have been published to cover such testing (see Section FX, "Technical Standards and Guidelines for Fragile X") [Maddalena et al., 2001; Monaghan, Lyon and Spector, 2013].
+Such chromosome testing has been replaced by molecular genetic DNA evaluation of the FMR1 locus, and specific College recommendations have been published to cover such testing.
 For the most part, testing/culturing for fragile sites is no longer performed in the Cytogenetics Laboratory.
-However, individuals performing chromosome analyses should be aware of their occurrence (e.g. fra(10)(q25), fra(16)(q22), etc.) and are referred to Gardner, Sutherland and Shaffer, 4th edition of Chromosome Abnormalities and Genetic Counseling, for further guidance.
+However, individuals performing chromosome analyses should be aware of their occurrence (e.g., fra(10)(q25), fra(16)(q22), etc.) and are referred to the 5th edition of the Gardner and Sutherland's Chromosome Abnormalities and Genetic Counseling, for further guidance.